 Why is workplace data important?

-Think of workplace data as a crystal ball.
-It gives you a glimpse into how folks use your workplace, enabling you to make informed decisions based on what you see.
-With good workplace data, you can:
+Think of workplace data as your crystal ball, offering insight into how people use your space and enabling you to make smarter, data-driven decisions.
+With the right workplace data, you can:

-- Measure the effectiveness of your in-office policy: Let’s say you expect employees to work onsite three days a week.
+- Measure the success of your in-office policy.
+Let’s say you expect employees to work onsite three days a week.
 By analyzing foot traffic data, you’ll know if folks are sticking to the plan or if you need to try new strategies to help boost attendance.

-- Improve your workplace strategies: Data allows you to be confident in the efficacy of your strategies and show off your wins to executives.
+- Improve your workplace strategies.
+Data allows you to be confident in the efficacy of your strategies and show off your wins to executives.
 When something isn’t working as planned, workplace analytics can help you pinpoint the issue and make improvements to your strategy.
-This will help your team remain agile and prevent them from spending too much time on a strategy that isn’t producing results.
+This agility keeps your team from wasting time on ineffective strategies.

-- Gain a competitive edge for your business: Workplace data can help you build the optimal environment for employees to work.
+- Gain a competitive edge for your business.
+Workplace data can help you build the optimal environment for employees to work.
 The result?
-They’ll be able to collaborate more effectively and, according to a recent Gallup study, accomplish better results.
+They’ll be able to collaborate more effectively leading to higher profitabilityprofitablity, according to a recent Gallup study.

 3 steps to creating a data-driven workplace

-Ready to harness the power of workplace data?
-With the right planning and tools, you can create a data-driven workplace where employees are effective, productive, and happy.
-To get started, follow these three simple steps.
+Using workplace data to your advantage shouldn’t be a ton of work.
+With thoughtful planning and tools that deliver actionable insights, you can design a space where employees are effective, productive, and happy.
+Ready to begin?
+Just follow these three simple steps.

 The first step to creating a data-driven workplace is having a single source of truth.
 Relying on multiple sources of information is not only time consuming and frustrating, it can also lead to untrustworthy data.
-A workplace platform, on the other hand, provides:
+On the other hand, workplace platforms like Envoy provide:

-- A unified view of your data: You can access real-time, trustworthy data whenever you need it from a single platform.
+- A unified view of your data.
+You can access real-time data whenever you need it from a single platform.
 Rather than waste time consolidating fragmented data, you can quickly gather data on foot traffic and space usage across all of your locations.

-- Scalability and agility: Relying on one platform can help workplace teams and employers respond quickly to changing space and real estate needs, as well as new business requirements.
-If your organization has multiple locations, you can get centralized insights on foot traffic, capacity, and space utilization for each location all in one place.
+- Scalability and agility.
+Relying on one platform can help your teams and executives respond quickly to changing space and real estate needs, as well as new business requirements.
+If you have multiple locations, you can access centralized insights on foot traffic, capacity, and space utilization for each location all in one place.

 It might be tempting to think that more tools means more and better data.
 But the truth is, multiple sources of data can make it less reliable, harder to collect, and more difficult for your organization to use effectively.

-3. Look at reports regularly to spot trends and areas for improvement
+Step 3.
+Look at reports regularly to spot trends and improve

 Read more